FlDx031/Csharp-Algorithm-Games/README.md

 **Each game is created with the purpose to help you to:**
 - 🎯 Test your problem solving skills.
-- 💡 Learn key concepts such as Binary Research, hashpmap and others.
+- 💡 Learn key concepts such as Binary Research, hashmap and others.
 - 🚀 Progress by having some fun.

 ---